 The Project Owner or Client

-The party requiring the bond — a government agency, a commercial property owner, a general contractor, or any other entity that wants a guarantee of the contractor’s performance.
-The obligee is protected by the bond and can make a claim against it if the contractor fails.
+The party requiring the bond — a government agency, a commercial property owner, a general contractor, or any other entity that wants a guarantee of the contractor's performance.
+The obligee is protected by the bond and can make a claim against it if the contractor fails to meet their obligations.

-The critical difference from insurance: With insurance, the carrier pays covered claims and you’re protected from financial loss.
+The critical difference from insurance: With insurance, the carrier pays covered claims and you're protected from financial loss.
 With a bond, the surety pays if you fail to perform — but they then pursue full reimbursement from you.
-A bond claim doesn’t protect you from financial consequences; it protects the project owner.
-This is why surety underwriting evaluates your financial strength and track record before issuing a bond.
+A bond claim doesn't protect you from financial consequences; it protects the project owner.
+This is why surety underwriting evaluates your financial strength and track record before issuing a bond — the surety needs confidence they can recover from you if a claim is ever paid.

 Bonds vs. Insurance — Side by Side